AsjerS/Wraptify/readme.md

 ## Features

-Currently, the only feature is a built-in agent switcher, so you don't get ads asking you to download their desktop app.
+- A built-in agent switcher, so you don't get ads asking you to download their desktop app
+- Tracker blocking, to reduce RAM usage a bit

 Below are some comparisons of this wrapper to the official desktop app:

 ### Pros

 - Faster startup and browsing (about 2-3x from my testing)
-- Less RAM usage
 - Always updated (because it's basically just a website)
 - More customizable
 - Smarter cache management (uses the one built into your system)